CsabaDu/CsabaDu.DynamicTestData/README.md

 #### object?[] Extension Methods

 `object?[]` type is extended with a method to facilitate test data object arrays creation.
 Besides the object array which calls it, the method requires two parameters.
-In case of `Properties` value of the first `ArgsCode` argument the method increases the returning object array's elements with the new parameter as last one there, otherwise it returns the original object array.
+In case of `Properties` value of the first `ArgsCode` argument the method increases the returning object array's elements with the new parameter as last one there,in case of `Instance`value it returns the original object array, otherwise it throws an `InvalidEnumArgumentException`.

 #### ArgsCode Extension Methods